User Experience

 The Outcome: As a result of this project, social workers were able to do their work more effectively.

-Illustration: Here is one notification I wrote for when a user fails to log in.
+App Screenshot: Here is one notification I wrote for when a user fails to log in.
 This was an important logistical notification.
 I tried to make it clear what the employee needs to do while still using the most accurate words for that situation:

 IMG_1274.PNG